rgap/simbig2016-facebook-reactions/README.md

-Reproduce the Experiments in "[Predicting Reactions to Blog Headlines](http://bit.ly/2czObz2)" - It isn't published yet!
+Reproduce the Experiments in "[Predicting Reactions to Blog Headlines](http://bit.ly/paper-relguzman-simbig2016)"

 ## Environment